Can Green Pool Water Be Saved? DIY Fix vs Professional Help

 The Good News About Green Water

-Here's what I want you to know right off the bat - green pool water can absolutely be saved, and you're smart to question that $400 quote.
+Wondering if that swamp-green pool in your backyard is beyond saving?
+The answer is simpler than you think.
 Unless your pool has some serious structural issues or the water level has dropped dramatically, there's no reason you can't get that water crystal clear again with some elbow grease and the right approach.

 Draining should really be your last resort.
 Not only is it wasteful and expensive (think about your water bill), but you'll also lose all the balanced chemistry you had before things went sideways.
 Plus, if you don't address what caused the green water in the first place, you'll likely end up right back where you started.